Film School

 Just off-hand though, the school gear may very well be at 'another level' cost-wise, compared to what is typically affordable (and yet still very valid for project purposes).
 So trying to learn the intricacies of both levels of gear would be a hinderance.
 Your best creative results will come with comfortable familiarity with the gear.
 Of course, for the folks who are all about the gear, forget about creativity.

 In any case, I hope you enjoy the experience.
-Having some native ideas will be a big help.
+Having some native project ideas will be a big help.

 The Wizard of Ooze stays behind the curtain!